 Durham Centre for Soft Matter

 The Durham Centre for Soft Matter brings together internationally recognised expertise from the Departments of Mathematics, Physics, Chemistry and Engineering with the aim of providing a focal point for soft matter and polymer research at Durham University.
-Existing within the Centre are academics with an impressive breadth and depth of research interests in soft matter and polymer science including expertise in materials synthesis, characterisation, design, simulation and theory.
+Academics in the Centre cover an impressive breadth and depth of research interests in soft matter and polymer science, including expertise in materials synthesis, characterisation, design, simulation and theory.
 Principal objectives of the Durham Centre for Soft Matter are:

 - To train the next generation of industrial and academic leaders by exposing our postgraduates to an expansive PhD training program involving taught modules to develop advanced scientific and generic skills in addition to an original research project.

 - To foster world-leading collaborative and interdisciplinary research programs across Durham University science and engineering departments.